smark-1/wagtailterms/README.md

 # Wagtail Terms
-A Wagtail plugin to add support for a glossary terms entity to Draftail
+A Wagtail package to add support for a glossary terms entity to Draftail

 ## Installation
 ```bash
 pip install wagtailterms
 ```
-add `wagtailterms` to your `INSTALLED_APPS` in your Django settings file. make sure you have rest_framework in your installed apps as well.
+Add `wagtailterms` to your `INSTALLED_APPS` in your Django settings file.
+Make sure you have rest_framework in your installed apps as well.

 Migrate the database
 ```bash